A. C. Shanmugam: Puthiya Needhi Katchi

 Puthiya Needhi Katchi (translation: New Justice Party), is a caste-based political party in Tamil Nadu founded by A.C.
 Shanmugam for the Mudaliar caste.
 The party was started just before the 2001 Tamil Nadu assembly election.
 The leader of the party claims to represent Mudaliars and Pillaimars castes significantly present from all over Tamil Nadu.

 As of 2022, the party is still led by A. C. Shanmugam, and continues to ally with larger parties.

+For the 2026 Assembly elections, it has tied up with AIADMK in the NDA alliance.

 Business

 He is also the founder and chancellor of Dr. M.G.R.
 Educational and Research Institute, Rajarajeswari Group of Institutions, and ACS group of institutions in Arani.